SiegeSailor/OpenSource.Bucket/README.md

 | `ENVIRONMENT`                   | Accept [`development`](#development), [`testing`](#testing), and [`production`](#production).                                                                                                   |
 | `LOCALSTACK_AUTH_TOKEN`         | Serving this enables the LocalStack dashboard communicating with the local environment.
 The token is available on [LocalStack Auth Tokens](https://app.localstack.cloud/workspace/auth-tokens). |

+## Development

+Configure a local development environment using Docker Compose.

 ## Prerequesites

 - Docker: `Docker version 28.0.1, build 068a01e`

-## Development

-Configure a local development environment using Docker Compose.
+- Terraform: `Terraform v1.11.2`

 Create a `.env` in the root directory:

 ```conf
 AWS_ACCESS_KEY_ID=dummy